Weak existence for SDEs with singular drifts and fractional Brownian or Levy noise beyond the subcritical regime: Main results

-From the best of our knowledge, this is the first result concerning weak existence of SDEs driven by L\'evy noise in the supercritical regime.
-If $q=\infty$, then \eqref{eq:main_cond_levy} reduces to the subcritical condition and this result was obtained in \cite{Portenko}.
-For general $p,q,d,\alpha$ weak existence of solutions to \eqref{eq:main_eq_levy} was established in \cite[Theorem~4.1]{Zhang13} under the subcritical condition $\alpha/q+d/p<\alpha-1$, which is more restrictive than \eqref{eq:main_cond_levy}.
+To the best of our knowledge, this is the first result concerning the weak existence for SDEs driven by Lévy noise in the supercritical regime.
+If $q=\infty$, then~\eqref{eq:main_cond_levy} reduces to the subcritical condition, and this result was obtained in \cite{Portenko} for symmetric $\alpha$-stable processes.
+For general $p,q,d,\alpha$ and symmetric $\alpha$-stable noise, the weak existence of solutions to~\eqref{eq:main_eq_levy} was established in \cite[Theorem~4.1]{Zhang13} under the subcritical condition $\alpha/q+d/p<\alpha-1$, which is more restrictive than~\eqref{eq:main_cond_levy}.
+We are not aware of any previous weak existence results for SDEs of type~\eqref{eq:main_eq_levy} with non-H\"older drift driven by generic L\'evy noise.
+Weak existence for H\"older drifts and generic Lévy noise was obtained in \cite[Theorem~1.1]{CZZ}.

+Note that in the case $d=1$, $q=\infty$, condition~\eqref{eq:main_cond_levy} is optimal; see \cite[Section~9]{MW24}.
+We conjecture that this condition is optimal for the full range of parameters $d,p,q,\alpha$, though this remains an open problem.

+As in the fractional Brownian case, the one-dimensional setting ($d = 1$) is special: in this case, strong existence holds.